lorenc5/Rmturkcheck/README.md

 df2 <- df[na.omit(df$turk_id_clean),]; dim(df2)
 ```

 Next, we check fo super guilty bots to evaluate them in depth.
-These low-life bots...
-This function takes the lat/long variable names and the dataset, producing a string indicating which bots coordinates are most guilty, then also a dataframe of guilty bots you can then drop.
+These low-life bots... guilty_bot() takes the lat/long variable names and the dataset, producing a string indicating which bot coordinates are most guilty, then also a dataframe of guilty bots you can then drop from your original dataset.

 ```{r}
 # Produce dataset of most guilty responses #